HiyaGada/SLAM_internship/Tests + B/README.md

 ### Conclusion

 Type 3 should be preferred over Type 2 if the origin is far away.

+Type 2 showed the worst result in all cases.

 Type 1 gave good results only when the origin was closer.